 Where concrete footpath paving is to be provided within a street reserve, the footpath cross fall shall be 2.0% towards the road.
-In all other instances concrete footpaths and shared paths shall have a maximum cross fall of 2.5%.

-Nature strip cross falls shall be within the range of 2.5% and 10.0%, towards the road (refer to other sections in this manual for exceptions).
+Nature strip cross falls shall be within the range of 2.5% and 10.0%, towards the road.